 Improve Your Running Form

 Another thing you might consider is running more gently.
-If you take “pounding the pavement” literally, tone it down a little bit and see if that helps with your knee pain.
+If you take “pounding the pavement” literally, tone it down a little bit.
+See if developing a smoother stride helps with your knee pain.
 Being less aggressive should definitely help your knees feel better.

-Injuries come from overuse and/or weak muscles and joints, so the best thing you can do is strengthen them.
+Injuries come from overuse and/or weak muscles and joints.
+The best thing you can do is strengthen them.
 Because your quads help to keep your kneecap in place, you need strong quads in order to absorb impact in your knees better.

 That’s why strengthening your quads and hamstrings will help your knees feel better as well as make you a stronger and faster runner.
 You can do exercises like walking lunges, mountain climbers, and squats to strengthen these muscles.